Naqeeb1124/abdelrahman-portfolio/_projects/01-glider-design/index.md

+---
+title: "01-glider-design"
+description: "Unpowered glider designed using balsawood and clay, applying aerodynamics from SPC201 course.
+Achieved 20m in test, 34m in open area.  "
+---
 # Glider Design Project

-## Overview
-Unpowered glider designed using balsawood and clay, applying aerodynamics from SPC201 course.
-Achieved 20m in test, 34m in open area.

 ## Institution
 Zewail City of Science and Technology